epam/aws-syndicate/docs/wiki_syndicate.yml.md

 tags:                                                     #Optional.
 The tag name of the resources
     key: value
 use_temp_creds: bool (true/false)                         #Optional.
 Indicates Syndicate to generate and use temporary AWS credentials.
-temp_aws_session_token: temp_deployment_session_token     #Required if tem_creds is specified.
+temp_aws_session_token: temp_deployment_session_token     #Generated automatically if 'use_temp_creds' is 'true' or 'access_role' is set.
 AWS session token that is used to deploy the application.
-temp_aws_access_key_id: temp_deployment_access_key        #Required if tem_creds is specified.
+temp_aws_access_key_id: temp_deployment_access_key        #Generated automatically if 'use_temp_creds' is 'true' or 'access_role' is set.
 AWS access key id that is used to deploy the application.
-temp_aws_secret_access_key: temp_deployment_secret_key    #Required if tem_creds is specified.
+temp_aws_secret_access_key: temp_deployment_secret_key    #Generated automatically if 'use_temp_creds' is 'true' or 'access_role' is set.
 AWS secret key that is used to deploy the application.
+expiration: temp_creds_expiration_iso_date                #Generated automatically if 'use_temp_creds' is 'true' or 'access_role' is set.
+ISO datetime string - the moment when the temp creds will expire.
 ```